The harp gives forth murmuring music; and the dance goes on without hands and feet.” Kabir (1480-1518)

 As the sound of the harp continues to envelop you, hearing and physical sensation merge together in a way that can leave you feeling completely cocooned by the music.
 In this state, many people find themselves able to drift away, free from everyday worries and concerns.
 According to the founder of Vibroacoustic Harp Therapy, “Most patients who receive VAHT report responses such as deep relaxation, dream-like imagery, pain and tension reduction, increased energy and body awareness, as well as the feeling of being nurtured.”²

-Individual Harp Therapy Price
+Individual Harp Therapy sessions

-For further information, see Sound Healing FAQs.
+For further information, see Sound Healing and Therapeutic Music FAQs.

 I look forward to playing for you.